How Much Does Quality Matter?

 If you are not ready to truly engage with the Grant Foundry process, due to other priorities and engagements, consider us when you are ready to commit to this learning process.

 We are only able to work with a small group of researchers in this program, so we use an application process to give us a window into whether Grant Foundry is a good fit for you.
 This helps us ensure a fully engaged group dynamic that will benefit everyone involved.

 If you’re ready to make a career-changing investment in your proposal writing skills, you can join our waitlist here:

 This program is not for everyone.
 It is based on our own experiences of what it takes to write a successful proposal now AND be able to repeat this experience in the future.
 We have taught these skills to others who have used them to receive many millions in funded proposals.
 But it takes work on your part to learn and apply the skills.

-If you are ready to get off the treadmill and learn the art of persuasive proposal writing, fill out the Application Here to get started.
+If you are ready to get off the treadmill and learn the art of persuasive proposal writing, join the Waitlist Here to get started.

 About the Instructors